← All field notes

 Total hours per month land between 4 and 8, depending on whether it is a quiet month or a "we have to decide about Stripe Connect this week" month.
 The retainer is flat, so the quiet months pay for the loud ones.
 That is the point of a retainer.

 Real anecdote.
 Founder of a 3-person SaaS, $40K MRR, was about to sign a 14-month contract with a no-code billing platform her engineer was pushing for.
 We spent 45 minutes on the math: vendor fee, switching cost, realistic engineer hours saved.
 The vendor would have cost her $42K over the contract and locked her schema into a shape she would have outgrown by month 9.
 She went Stripe direct.
-That month, on the $2,500 retainer, that one call paid for the next year of retainer.
+That month, at the advisory-loop depth, that one call paid for the next year of retainer.
 Most months are not that dramatic, but the few that are pay for the rest.

 This is where most founders land when they have a real product, real customers, and a real developer (or small team) but no senior technical voice in the room.